Amanda Herrera, LPC Associate, supervised by Mark Cagle, LPC-S

 This approach not only enhances my understanding but also allows me to recognize how these factors uniquely shape my clients’ mental health experiences.
 By fostering an open dialogue, I aim to create a safe space where clients feel comfortable sharing their stories and perspectives, ultimately leading to more meaningful and effective therapeutic outcomes.

-I help my clients navigate intersecting (or overlapping) identities by assisting them in exploring their race, ethnicity, gender, and cultural backgrounds.
+I help my clients navigate intersecting (or overlapping) identities by helping them explore their race, ethnicity, gender, and cultural backgrounds.

-By gaining a better understanding of our identity, we can all learn how to be more self-accepting, self-empowered, and experience personal growth.
+By developing a clearer understanding of our identity, we can all become more self-accepting and self-empowered, fostering personal growth.

 Learn to celebrate your successes and navigate challenges with self-assuredness, cultivating a healthier relationship with yourself!